Statement 3 – Freedom of information arrangements

 Section 78 of the PI Act states that the FOI Act does not apply to a document to the extent to which the document discloses information that:

-- relates to a protected disclosure
+- relates to a public interest disclosure

-- relates to an accessible disclosure
+- relates to an assessable disclosure

 These are broad categories and include all documents and information relating to a complaint or investigation.